israfiel-a/azalea/README.md

 ----------

 #### Compatibility
-Azalea will only ever have targets for the [x86_64 architecture](https://en.wikipedia.org/wiki/X86-64), that's its usecase.
+Azalea will only ever have targets for the [x86_64 architecture](https://en.wikipedia.org/wiki/X86-64)&mdash;that's its use case.
 It compiles directly to x86_64 assemblies of different varieties (NASM, FASM, etc.).
 A list of the targets that are (planned) is below.

 - [ ] [Linux](https://en.wikipedia.org/wiki/Linux):
   - [ ] [NASM](https://en.wikipedia.org/wiki/Netwide_Assembler): **In progress.**